rafnixschaf/iota/sdk/bcs/README.md

 what they mean, so the schema used for decoding must match the schema used to encode the data.

-The `@iota/bcs` library can be used to define schemas that can serialize and deserialize BCS encoded data, and and can infer the correct TypeScript for the schema from the definitions themselves rather than having to define them manually.
+The `@iota/bcs` library can be used to define schemas that can serialize and deserialize BCS encoded data, and can infer the correct TypeScript for the schema from the definitions themselves rather than having to define them manually.

 ## Basic types